 - ¼ cup honey or brown sugar

-- 2 tablespoons cornstarch + 1-2 tablespoons water
+- 2 tablespoons cornstarch and 1 tablespoon water

 - 1 tablespoon sesame seeds to garnish

-- Add the chicken to the Instant Pot, followed by soy sauce, garlic, ginger, ketchup, hot sauce or sriracha, and black pepper.
-Give the ingredients a quick mix.
+- Add the chicken to the Instant Pot, followed by soy sauce, garlic, ginger, ketchup, and hot sauce or sriracha.
+Give everything a quick stir.

-- Carefully open the lid, and click on SAUTE and set for about 5 minutes.
-Add the honey, sesame oil and make the slurry.
+- Carefully remove the lid, and press on the SAUTE setting.
+Add the honey (or brown sugar), sesame oil, and make the cornstarch slurry.

-- To make the slurry, mix 2 tablespoons of corn starch with 1-2 tablespoons water.
-Add it to the sauce, and mix with a wooden spoon until the sauce thickens.
-You might not need to thicken it for 5 minutes on sauté, just switch it off when it's thick enough and you may even want to remove the pot from the Instant Pot and set it aside.
+- To make the slurry, combine 2 tablespoons of cornstarch with 1 tablespoon of water.
+Add it to the sauce, and stir with a wooden spoon until the sauce thickens.
+Switch off the saute setting.